n1ru4l/envelop/packages/plugins/inngest/README.md

 It's philosophy is to:

-- "instrument everything" by sending events for each GraphQL execution results to [Inngest](https://www.inngest.com) to effortlessly build event-driven applications.
+- "instrument everything" by sending events for each GraphQL execution result to [Inngest](https://www.inngest.com) to effortlessly build event-driven applications.
 - provide fine-grained control over what events are sent such as operations (queries, mutations, or subscriptions), introspection events, when GraphQL errors occur, if result data should be included, type and schema coordinate denylists ... and more.
 - be customized with event prefix, name and user context functions